 Pro Tips:

-- Try to rest the steak at room temperature for 30 to 60 minutes before grilling.
+- Rest the steak at room temperature for 30 to 60 minutes before grilling.
 If not, the cooking time will increase, and you may overcook the steak's exterior.

 - Season just before placing on the grill or for 60 minutes or more, but not between those points.